-Although normally investigations are commenced after 12 months of unprotected intercourse without conception, in couples where the woman is more than 35 years old most doctors will recommend commencing investigations after 6 months.
+Although a diagnosis of infertility can’t formally be made unless there are at least 12 months of unprotected intercourse without conception in the absence of an obvious cause, in couples where the woman is more than 35 years old most doctors will recommend commencing investigations after 6 months

 The most accurate way currently to assess ovarian reserve is a serum Anti Mullerian Hormone (AMH) assay.
 This blood test can be performed at any time of the menstrual cycle and should be very helpful in determining ovarian reserve and likely ovarian response if treatment with ovarian stimulation is recommended.

-A couple with unexplained infertility still have a fairly good chance of getting pregnant on their own, without needing treatment at all, although this will be dependent on the age of the woman and the length of timing trying to conceive to date.
+A heterosexual couple with unexplained infertility still have a fairly good chance of getting pregnant naturally without needing treatment at all, although this will be dependent on the age of the woman and the length of timing trying to conceive to date.

 The principal treatments for unexplained infertility include expectant management with timed intercourse and lifestyle change, clomiphene citrate or letrozole with or without intra uterine insemination (IUI), lipiodol tubal flushing, and IVF.